wix/wix-ui/packages/wix-storybook-utils/README.md

 # `wix-storybook-utils`

-Collection of utilities for documenting React components in Stroybook.
+Collection of utilities for documenting React components in Storybook.

 `wix-storybook-utils` comes as a `webpack` loader for `storybook` to scrape components data and document them as stories.